SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     !! print(# # #"Line 1\# # #nLine 2"# # #) // Error
     !! ^

-Multiline string literals that are delimited using extended delimiters have the same indentation requirements as regular multiline string literals.
+Multiline string literals that you create using extended delimiters have the same indentation requirements as regular multiline string literals.

 The default inferred type of a string literal is ``String``.